 Over-Engineering

-Sometimes, over-engineering your app due to the hype around a particular technology or architecture approach can lead to spaghetti syndrome.
+Sometimes, over-engineering your app due to the hype around a particular technology or architecture approach can lead to spaghetti code.
 While it’s essential to stay updated with industry trends, it’s crucial not to let the hype dictate your product’s foundation.

 A digital wallet company decided to implement a new and trendy technology to their platform without thoroughly assessing its suitability.
 This led to a complex codebase that was difficult to maintain and troubleshoot, causing delays in their product development.